 Ways to use Southwest Rapid Rewards points

-The points you earn with the signup bonus and for spending on the card are deposited into your Southwest Rapid Rewards account.
-From there you can use the points to book flights on Southwest.
+The points you earn with the signup bonus and spending on the card are deposited into your Southwest Rapid Rewards account.
+From there, you can use the points to book flights on Southwest.
 Here are the values for redemptions:

 - Wanna Get Away – 76-78 points per dollar